77 Pages Posted: 10 Feb 2014 Last revised: 6 Mar 2015

 Tontines are investment vehicles that can be used to provide retirement income.
-Basically, a tontine is a financial product that combines features of an annuity and a lottery.
-In a simple tontine, a group of investors pool their money together to buy a portfolio of investments, and, as investors die, their shares are forfeited, with the entire fund going to the last surviving investor.
-Over the years, this last-survivor-takes-all approach has made for some great fiction.
-For example, on the television show “Mash,” Colonel Sherman T. Potter, as the last survivor of his World War I unit, got to open the bottle of French cognac that he and his buddies bought (and share it with his Korean War compatriots).
+A tontine is a financial product that combines the features of an annuity and a lottery.
+In a simple tontine, a group of investors pool their money together to buy a portfolio of investments and, as investors die, their shares are forfeited, with the entire fund going to the last surviving investor.
+Over the years, this “last survivor takes all” approach has made for some great fiction.
+For example, in an episode of the popular television series M*A*S*H, Colonel Sherman T. Potter, as the last survivor of his World War I unit, got to open the bottle of French cognac that he and his buddies bought (and share it with his Korean War compatriots).

 Keywords: pension reform, tontine, pension underfunding, annuity, variable annuity, expense ratio, state and local pension funding, defined benefit, defined contribution, pension debt, pension funding, CalSTRS, retirement income security, survivor benefits

 JEL Classification: G22, G23, G24, H55, H62, H63, H72, H74, J26, K31, K34